Kgotso-Koete/flappy-bird-pygame/README.md

 ### Build project executable

-Follow the instructions below to build an executable file for Windows and Ubuntu Linux
+Follow the instructions below to build an executable file for Ubuntu Linux

 1. Install executable builder `pip install cx_freeze`
-2. Run `python3 setup.py build` to build the Linux executable
+2. Build the Linux executable by running the following command `python3 setup.py build`
-3. Run `python setup.py bdist_msi` to build the Linux executable
-4. To find the Linux executable, navigate to the folder `build/exe.linux-x86_64-3.10` and find the `flappy_bird_pygame` executable
-5. To find the Windows executable, navigate to the folder `??` and find the `flappy_bird_pygame` executable
+3. The Linux executable file will in the following folder `./build/exe.linux-x86_64-3.10`

+Follow the instructions below to build an executable file for Windows

+1. Ensure that the [set.py](./setup.py) Executable function has the additional argument `base="Win32GUI"` to stop the command window from opening every time the executable is running.
+2. Install executable builder `pip install cx_freeze`
+3. Build the Windows executable by running the following command `python3 setup.py build`
+4. The [Windows executable file](./build/exe.win-amd64-3.10/flappy_bird_pygame.exe) will in the following folder `./build/exe.win-amd64-3.10`.
+The executable must contain all supporting files in this folder to run.

 ---